-Educator training sessions will focus on how to provide safe and supportive learning environments for refugees alongside practical advice and resources on areas such as trauma-informed pedagogy, social-emotional learning and mindfulness.
+Our educator training sessions focus on how to provide safe and supportive learning environments for refugees and asylum-seeking children alongside practical advice and resources on areas such as trauma-informed pedagogy, social-emotional learning (SEL), English as an Additional Language (EAL), and mindfulness.

-We will also provide a comprehensive country briefing to assist schools in supporting refugee students, to develop a greater understanding of the culture and the education system of students arriving from Ukraine and Afghanistan.
+The IRC also provides access to an online resource bank for teaching and teacher development.
+In there, you can find comprehensive country briefings to assist schools to develop a greater understanding of the culture and the education system of students arriving from Ukraine and Afghanistan.

 Follow the links below to find out more about how to sign onto our next training sessions and webinars.